-"Legislation" includes a bill or legislative proposal to Congress developed by or with the significant cooperation and support of a Federal agency, but does not include requests for appropriations.
-The test for significant cooperation is whether the proposal is in fact predominantly that of the agency rather than another source.
+"Legislation" includes a bill or legislative proposal to Congress developed by or with the significant cooperation and support of a Pederal agency, but does not include requests for appropriation is whether the proposal is in fact predominantly that of the agency rather than another source.
 Drafting does not by itself constitute significant cooperation.
-Proposals for legislation include requests for ratification of treaties.
+Proposals for legislation include requests for ratification include requests for ratification of treaties.
 Only the agency which has primary responsibility for the subject matter involved will prepare a legislative environmental impact statement.